Semrush helps you:

 After all:

-If no one searches for that keyword, it doesn’t really matter how well it converts or how competitive Google’s first page happens to be.
+If no one searches for that keyword, it doesn’t really matter how well it converts or how easy it is to rank on Google’s first page.

 That said, there’s no way for me to give you specific search volume recommendations.
 In some industries, 100 searches per month is A LOT.
-In others, 10k monthly searches is nothing.
+In others, 10k monthly searches are nothing.

 To find the search volume for a given keyword, just pop it into the GKP.
 You’ll find the number of searches in the “Avg. monthly searches” column.